asvath/avod/README.md

 - change 'checkpoint_name' to reflect the config file that was used
 - calib_p2 was defined differently than the orig file

+### 14: scripts/save_depth_maps.py
+ - You need to ensure that Jason's IP basic repo is located in your AVOD repo
+ - import ip_basic
+ - from ip_basic.ip_basic import ip_depth_map_utils

+### 15: Others
+- Ensure that scripts/offline_eval/save_kitti_predictions.py have the correct checkpoint name